labs-ai/y/README.md

 Processing a single image.
  > YoloOCLInference.exe -input image -display <0/1> -save <0/1> -det_threshold 0.2 -nms_overlap 0.45

 Processing a batch of images.
-Presently, only JPG and PNG images are supported
+Presently, only JPG and PNG images are supported.
+All images within the folder must be of same resolution (variable resolution is not supported presently).
  > YoloOCLInference.exe -folder folder -display <0/1> -save <0/1>

 Processing a video.